ErpNetDocs/tech/modules/logistics/planning/replenish-purchase.md

 If a store is running low on product quantities, you can take advantage of **replenishing suggestions** to restore the supply to its desired number.

-By following the steps below, while issuing **purchase orders**, you'll be able to generate lines specifically for replenishing product quantities.
+By following the steps below, while issuing **purchase orders**, you'll be able to generate lines exclusively for replenishing product quantities.

 ## Prerequisites